Most people are familiar with the traditional uses for lemons to soothe sore throats and add some citrus flavor to our foods.

 No wonder your kitchen cutting board smells!
 After all, you use it to chop onions, crush garlic, and prepare fish.
 To get rid of the smell and help sanitize the cutting board, rub it all over with the cut side of half a lemon or wash it in undiluted juice straight from the bottle.

 6. Respiratory Problems

-Lemon water can reduce phlegm; and can also help you breathe properly and aids a person suffering with asthma.
+Lemon water can reduce phlegm, and can also help you breathe properly and aids a person suffering from asthma.